aboSamoor/polyglot/docs/CLI.rst

 Building Pipelines
 ------------------

-The previous subcommand ``count`` assumed that the words are separted by spaces.
+The previous subcommand ``count`` assumed that the words are separated by spaces.
 Given that we never tokenized the text file, that may result in suboptimal word counting.
 Let us take a closer look at the tail of the word counts